 The maize farms were swaying joyously, and I couldn’t wait any longer to go further into Pin Valley.

 Pin Valley National Park

-The village was filled with farms and small mud houses.
-It is easily the prettiest village I have seen.
+The village was filled with farms and little mud houses.
+It was easily the prettiest village I had ever seen.
 Look at the pictures for yourself.

 Pin Valley National Park Trek

 I did not venture out on any treks here.
 But Pin valley national park is known for many treks around.
 Even to spot the famous ibex and snow leopard, one needs to trek around the village.

 With the Great Himalayan National Park on one side and the Rupin Bhabha valley on end, there are two famous trek paths that people from far and wide come to participate in.